Welcome to my campaign for Foothills District

 My life may have a familiar American ring to it: young, ambitious guy from a faraway country gets an opportunity through the Rotary International Foundation to visit the United States and explore its business, public policy, social and cultural life.
 I recognized the American ethic of hard work and seized the opportunity to build a better life here.

 In 2004, my wife and I started Spice Hut in Bellingham, a quality tea and spice retail business which has been voted twice as the Best Teahouse in the Pacific Northwest.
 As a small business owner I understand how to balance business profitability and have both satisfied customers and satisfied employees.
-In 2012 I started a new venture, LyndenBerry Company, which exports berries to Asia.
+I also support export of berries to Asia through LyndenBerry Company.

 I have a record of taking on new challenges others would not.
 As Dean at Bellingham Technical College, I discovered that 1,500 highly paid, skilled workers at all four local refineries and other manufacturing businesses were about to retire over next decade.
 Those jobs were going to be recruited from outside the state like California and Texas.
 Recognizing the opportunity, I created an alliance of all four refineries and other stakeholders to start a new degree program at BTC to train local students with proper technical skills.
 Today there are several hundred high wage, skilled jobs taken by local graduates from BTC.
 Currently, I also serve on the board of Whatcom Community College Foundation to raise scholarship funds for increased access to education.